Hyperparameter Optimization as a Service on INFN Cloud: Introduction

 \section{Introduction}

-In the last decade, machine learning (ML) has become an incredibly valuable tool in practically every field of application, from scientific research to industry.
-Increasingly complex models achieve surprising results in a wide range of applications, such as image generation~\cite{Ramesh:2021}, language modelling~\cite{Brown:2020} or medical diagnosis~\cite{Richens:2020}.
+In the last decade, machine learning~(ML) has become an incredibly valuable tool in practically every field of application, from scientific research to industry.
+Increasingly complex models exhibit performance unthinkable until few years ago in a wide range of applications, such as image generation~\cite{Ramesh:2021}, language modelling~\cite{Brown:2020} or medical diagnosis~\cite{Richens:2020}.
 Most of the ML techniques rely on the optimization of an \emph{objective function} with respect to some internal parameters, describing the performance of the algorithm.
 Usually, when the optimum of the objective function is a minimum, the names \emph{cost} or \emph{loss function} are adopted.
 The fastest iterative optimization techniques rely on the (Stochastic) Gradient Descent technique~\cite{Orr:2003}.
 Unfortunately, for a wide class of optimization problems the gradient of the loss function with respect to the model parameter is extremely expensive to compute or cannot be defined at all.
 For example, optimization problems involving noisy loss functions in contexts where analytical derivatives cannot be computed cannot rely on gradient-descent techniques, requiring the adoption of slower, often heuristic, methods.
-A widely adopted option is to define a \emph{surrogate model} describing the variations of the loss function across the parameter space together with its uncertainty, driving the optimization algorithm to explore those regions where improvements were not statistically excluded from previous evaluations.
-Techniques adopting this approach are referred to as Bayesian optimization (BO) methods and have been an active area of research in ML for the last decade~\cite{Bergstra:2011, Bergstra:2013, Golovin:2017, Liaw:2018, Akiba:2019, Head:2021}.
+A widely adopted option is to define a \emph{surrogate model} describing the variations of the loss function across the parameter space together with its uncertainty.
+Such model is then employed to drive the optimization algorithm to explore those regions where improvements were not statistically excluded from previous evaluations.
+Techniques adopting this approach are referred to as Bayesian optimization~(BO) methods and have been an active area of research in ML for the last decade~\cite{Bergstra:2011, Bergstra:2013, Golovin:2017, Liaw:2018, Akiba:2019, Head:2021, Song:2022}.